ideal-lab5/idn-acuity-index-substrate/README.md

 It reads events in all blocks using [subxt](https://github.com/paritytech/subxt) and indexes these events in a key-value database using the [sled](http://sled.rs/) library.
 This is considerably more efficient than storing the index in an SQL database.

-All events in all pallets that have identifying parameters will be indexed.
+Events that have identifying parameters will be indexed.
 For example the Transfer event in the Balances pallet is identifiable by the `AccountId` of both `from` and `to`.

-Other examples of identifying event parameters are `assetId` in the Assets pallet, `code_hash` in the contracts pallet, `CollectionId` and `ItemId` in the NFTs pallet, and `MultiLocation` in the XCM pallet.
+Hybrid has built-in indexing macros for the following Substrate pallets: System, Preimage, Indices, Balances, Transaction Payment, Staking, Session, Democracy, Collective, Elections Phragmen, Treasury, Vesting, Identity, Proxy, Multisig, Fast Unstake, Election Provider Multi-phase, Tips, Bounties, Child Bounties, Bags List, Nomination Pools.

+Hybrid currently supports indexing of the following event parameters: `AccountId`, `AccountIndex`, `AuctionIndex`, `BountyIndex`, `CandidateHash`, `EraIndex`, `MessageId`, `ParaId`, `PoolId`, `PreimageHash`, `ProposalHash`, `RefIndex`, `RegistrarIndex`, `SessionIndex`, `TipHash`.

 Additionally, all events are indexed by event variant.
+This means that, for example, a list of all balance transfers for all accounts can be obtained.

-To download a block, a query first has to be made to determine the hash for a given block number.
-In order to ensure throughput is as high as possible, multiple queries to the full node will be active at the same time to avoid round-trip delay.
+To index a block, first a query has to be made to determine the hash from the block number.
+Then a second query for the metadata version.
+Finally the block itself is downloaded.
+In order to ensure throughput is as high as possible, multiple blocks are indexed simultaneously to counteract the round-trip delay.

 In the same manner that each Substrate chain is a separate Rust build that uses Substrate crates, each chain will need a separate Hybrid Indexer build that is configured to index the correct pallets.